Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Email us at email@example.com to customise this tour.

-Your Northeast India wildlife tour starts at Guwahati airport or at Samdrup Jonghkar (Bhutan border) where you will be met by our representative and driven for four hours to Manas National Park.
+Your Northeast India wildlife tour starts at Guwahati airport or at Samdrup Jonghkar (Bhutan border) where you will be met by our representative and driven for about four hours to Manas National Park.
 You will be assisted in checking in to Bansbari Lodge here.

 The Manas National Park and Sanctuary is a UNESCO Natural World Heritage site in Assam, India.
 It is also a Project Tiger Reserve, an elephant reserve, and a biosphere reserve.
 Located in the Himalayan foothills, it covers an area of 950 sq km (square kilometer) and is continuous with the Royal Manas National Park in Bhutan.
 Manas River is a major tributary of the Brahmaputra River, which passes through the heart of the national park.